theNewDynamic/coosbay-1/site/content/adventure/fishing.md

 There are more than [30 lakes and rivers](/tripideas/fresh-water-fishing-options--by-body-of-water) to choose from in Coos County, and [bay and ocean fishing](/tripideas/saltwater-fishing--ocean-bay).
 Come by boat, by foot, by kayak or by charter, the fish are biting.

-We’ve put together a [list of resources](/img/rackcard-fishing-03-18.pdf) that might be helpful in planning your trip.
+We’ve put together a [list of resources](/img/rackcard-fishing-03-18.pdf) that will be helpful in planning your trip.
 Be sure to visit one of our [bait shops](/equipment-rent-and-buy) while in the area, they’re always willing to share pointers with visiting anglers.

 <div class="clearfix margin-20px-top"></div>